QuickTutorials/nodeJS_Tutorial/WebApplication/README.md

 - grunt test : to execute sintax validatiosn and jasmine testing
 - grunt stylus: to generate your css files

 or install and configure new plugins...
-You only must go to the plugin listing (http://gruntjs.com/plugins) and get all you need, all provided by GruntJS and nodeJS
+You only must go to the <a target="_blank" href="http://gruntjs.com/plugins">grunt plugin listing</a> and get all you need, all provided by GruntJS and nodeJS

 ##Prepare server side

 Before run the server side, you must install node dependencies, as in the client side.
 These dependencies are located in server/package.json:

-- mongodb: to connect with the database
+- mongodb: to connect with the mongo database
 - socket.io: for the websocket's support
-- express: web framework for nodej
+- express: web framework for nodejs
 - q: for the javascript promises support

 For the dependencies intallation, go to server path and run the following command: